Dollar tumbles on weak U.S. data; euro hits one-week high

 Greece's new leftist Prime Minister Alexis Tsipras told EU leaders that the austerity plan is killing his economy and they must find an alternative.

-The Swedish crown, meanwhile, fell to its weakest level since April 2009 against the dollar, which was last up 0.6 percent at 8.4340 crowns SEK=, after the country's central bank on Thursday cut its key repo rate into negative territory.
+The Swedish crown, meanwhile, fell to its weakest level since April 2009 against the dollar, which was last up 0.6 percent at 8.4340 crowns, after the country's central bank on Thursday cut its key repo rate into negative territory.

-Against the euro, the crown was down 1.2 percent EURSEK=, with the single euro zone currency last trading at 9.6132 crowns.
+Against the euro, the crown was down 1.2 percent, with the single euro zone currency last trading at 9.6132 crowns.

 (Reporting by Gertrude Chavez-Dreyfuss; Editing by W Simon and Nick Zieminski)